Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Applications

 \section{Applications}

-In this section, we apply the beta-binomial setup to two examples: testing the (in)equality of proportions and variances, respectively.
-We have developed a generic Julia package called \textit{EqualitySampler} that utilizes the probabilistic programming framework \textit{Turing} to allow the user to adjust for multiplicity as proposed in this paper.
+In this section, we apply the beta-binomial setup to two examples: testing the \reviseAS{equality of proportions and variances.} We have developed a generic Julia package called \textit{EqualitySampler.jl} to allow the user to adjust for multiplicity as proposed in this paper.
+The code to reproduce the results is given in Appendix~\refAppCode.